Josephine Flood: Professional career

-In 1963 at ANU Flood was appointed as a lecturer in Classical Archaeology but in 1964 she transferred into the field of Australian archaeology and commenced a master's degree.
-In 1978 Flood was appointed Senior Conservation Officer with the Australian Heritage Commission in Canberra, becoming assistant director from 1979 to 1991, where in 1984 she headed the Aboriginal Environment Section.
+In 1963, at ANU, Flood was appointed as a lecturer in Classical Archaeology, but in 1964, she transferred into the field of Australian archaeology and commenced a master's degree.
+In 1978, Flood was appointed Senior Conservation Officer with the Australian Heritage Commission in Canberra, becoming assistant director from 1979 to 1991, where in 1984 she headed the Aboriginal Environment Section.
 Over 2000 Aboriginal archaeological sites were added to the Register of the National Estate during her time at the AHC.
-She also contributed to the World Heritage Listing of Kakadu National Park, the Tasmanian South West Wilderness Area and the Willandra Lakes Region of NSW.
+She also contributed to the World Heritage Listing of Kakadu National Park, the Tasmanian South West Wilderness Area, and the Willandra Lakes Region of NSW.

-Flood indicates that she discovered Cloggs Cave near Buchan, Victoria while driving to another site in eastern Victoria.
-Her subsequent excavations revealed extensive evidence of Aboriginal stone and bone tools, with the basal layer now dated to the more than 30,000 years.
+Flood indicates that she discovered Cloggs Cave near Buchan, Victoria, while driving to another site in eastern Victoria.
+Her subsequent excavations revealed extensive evidence of Aboriginal stone and bone tools, with the basal layer now dated to more than 30,000 years.

 Flood has followed a theoretical approach involving the use of recent ethnographic information to reinterpret the evidence of prehistoric archaeological material on the basis that "there have only been minor changes in the "stone-age, foraging, semi-nomadic way of life" of Aboriginal people throughout history".

 In 1989, Flood was able to use the discovery of a cremated female skeleton to explain what life might have been like at Lake Mungo.
 Flood used this information to deduce the role of women in this Aboriginal society.